Marie Rose sauce

-It is often used to accompany seafood; prawns in particular.
+It is often used to accompany seafood, prawns in particular.

 Origins

 The sauce is often credited to Fanny Cradock, who made it widely known.
 Variations exist internationally, and seafood cocktail sauces predate Cradock's 1967 recipe by some years.
-For example, Constance Spry published a recipe for Tomato Ice, a chilled mixture of mayonnaise and sweetened tomato pulp, in 1956 for use as the base of a prawn cocktail.
+For example, in 1956, Constance Spry published a recipe for Tomato Ice, a chilled mixture of mayonnaise and sweetened tomato pulp, for use as the base of a prawn cocktail.

 The American cocktail sauce is a horseradish and ketchup-based sauce that is served with seafood, and dates back considerably earlier.
-Although this is not the same sauce as Marie Rose, it is served in the same distinctive style in a prawn or shrimp cocktail, and it has been suggested that US cocktail sauce, made milder for British tastes, was the precursor of Marie Rose sauce.
+Although this is not the same sauce as Marie Rose, it is served in the same distinctive style in a prawn or shrimp cocktail, and it has been incorrectly suggested that US cocktail sauce, made milder for British tastes, was the precursor of Marie Rose sauce.

 The connection with the name Marie Rose is also not clear.
 Cradock is sometimes credited with the name, or there is an association with the British warship the Mary Rose.
 However, the Mary Rose Trust itself has debunked this, saying "As we still have a number of divers on our team who were around during this period, so we can ask them.
 Not one of them has any recollection of this happening... since the Mary Rose was in the news a lot during this period, it becomes clear that some people did the sums and came up with a nice story to justify the result."